CanduriFranklin/everydai-hub/custom-intructions.md

 Phase 1: Initial Configuration:

-Configurar el Entorno Virtual
+Configure the Virtual Environment

-Configura un entorno virtual para el backend y el frontend usando venv o poetry.
+Set up a virtual environment for the backend and frontend using venv or poetry.

-Instalar Dependencias:
+Install Dependencies:

-Instala las dependencias necesarias para el backend (FastAPI, Nebius AI SDK, SQLAlchemy) y el frontend (Streamlit).
+Install the necessary dependencies for the backend (FastAPI, Nebius AI SDK, SQLAlchemy) and the frontend (Streamlit).

-Fase 2: Desarrollo del Backend
+Phase 2: Backend Development
-Configurar FastAPI:
+Configure FastAPI:

-Crea un archivo main.py en el backend que configure FastAPI y defina un endpoint básico de prueba.
+Create a main.py file in the backend that configures FastAPI and defines a basic test endpoint.

-Configurar la Base de Datos:
+Configure the Database:

-Configura SQLAlchemy para conectarse a una base de datos PostgreSQL y define los modelos de usuario, tareas y comidas.
+Configure SQLAlchemy to connect to a PostgreSQL database and define the user, task, and meal models.

-Implementar Autenticación:
+Implement Authentication:

-Implementa la autenticación JWT en FastAPI, incluyendo endpoints para registro e inicio de sesión.
+Implement JWT authentication in FastAPI, including endpoints for registration and login.

-Integrar Nebius AI Studio:
+Integrate Nebius AI Studio:

-Crea un servicio en services/nebius_ai.py que se conecte a Nebius AI Studio y realice inferencias para las funcionalidades de IA.
+Create a service in services/nebius_ai.py that connects to Nebius AI Studio and performs inferences for AI features.

-Fase 3: Desarrollo del Frontend
+Phase 3: Frontend Development
-Configurar Streamlit:
+Configure Streamlit:

-Crea un archivo app.py en el frontend que configure Streamlit y muestre una página de inicio.
+Create an app.py file on the frontend that configures Streamlit and displays a home page.

-Crear Páginas para Cada Funcionalidad:
+Create Pages for Each Feature:
-Crea una página en Streamlit para cada funcionalidad (productividad, comidas, calendario, etc.) y conéctala con los endpoints del backend.
+Create a page in Streamlit for each feature (productivity, meals, calendar, etc.) and connect it to the backend endpoints.

-Integrar Nebius AI en el Frontend:
+Integrate Nebius AI on the Frontend:

-Muestra los resultados de las inferencias de Nebius AI en las páginas correspondientes del frontend.
+Display the results of Nebius AI inferences on the corresponding frontend pages.

-Fase 4: Pruebas y Optimización
+Phase 4: Testing and Optimization
-Pruebas Unitarias:
+Unit Testing:

-Escribe pruebas unitarias para los endpoints de FastAPI usando pytest.
+Write unit tests for the FastAPI endpoints using pytest.

-Pruebas de Integración:
+Integration Testing:

-Prueba la comunicación entre el frontend y el backend, asegurando que los datos fluyan correctamente.
+Test communication between the frontend and backend, ensuring proper data flow.

-Optimización:
+Optimization:

-Optimiza las consultas a la base de datos y mejora el rendimiento de los modelos de IA.
+Optimize database queries and improve the performance of AI models.

-Fase 5: Despliegue y Monitoreo
+Phase 5: Deployment and Monitoring
-Configurar Docker:
+Configure Docker:

-Crea un Dockerfile para el backend y el frontend, y configura docker-compose.yml para gestionar los servicios.
+Create a Dockerfile for the backend and frontend, and configure docker-compose.yml to manage services.

-Desplegar en la Nube:
+Deploy to the Cloud:

-Despliega la aplicación en Nebius Cloud o Render, configurando dominios y certificados SSL.
+Deploy the application to Nebius Cloud or Render, configuring domains and SSL certificates.

-Monitorear la Aplicación:
+Monitor the Application:

-Configura Prometheus y Grafana para supervisar el rendimiento de la aplicación.
+Configure Prometheus and Grafana to monitor application performance.